 1) The Father of Tulips who Built the Tulip Kingdom

-At Tonami City, 3 million tulips of 700 kinds bloom when the Tonami Tulip Fair is held in spring.
+At Tonami City, 3 million tulips bloom when “the Tonami Tulip Fair” is held in spring.
 This is one of the largest tulip events held in Japan.
 Tonami City grew into one of Japan’s top class production locations of tulip bulbs because of the efforts and challenging activities undertaken by a certain man.

 His name is Mr. Bunzo Mizuno.
 He was born as the first male child of a poor family of farmers.

 As it snows heavily in the region during winter, it was originally said that the harsh climate of Tonami City made the city suitable only for growing rice.For this reason, many farmers went to other regions to work during the cold months when crops couldn’t be grown.
 Bunzo had always dreamed of improving the lives of farmers.
 One day, he found out about tulips while looking at a catalog of flowers.
 Bunzo realized that people could plant tulip bulbs as an off-season crop during the period when rice couldn’t be grown, in other words, during winter.
 He ordered 10 bulbs right away and planted them in the corner of a rice field; as a result, bright red tulips bloomed in spring.
 Thinking that he would give it a try, he took the tulips to the market.
 To his surprise, he made 50 sen for the 10 tulips – an amount worth approximately 1.5kg of white rice.